britco/sass-fixed-sticky/README.md

 <script src="sass-fixed-sticky/dist/sass-fixed-sticky.js"></script>
 ````

 Then you're done, all the elements you applied the mixin to will have a 'sticky' position.
-You don't need to need any further Javascript.
+You don't need to add any Jvaascript in your `<head>`.

 For a complete example see the [demo file](./test/demo.html).
 Just make to see the [#development](#development) section first.